Huitziii/charlesbordet.com/_posts/fr/2018-09-27-how-to-predict-ltv-saas-startup.markdown

 ![Acme Corporation]({{ "/assets/images/crash-course-ltv-acme.png" | absolute_url }}){: .align-center}

-**In this article, we will try to answer these questions for a SaaS Startup that has 3 years of data on its customers.**
+**In this article, we will answer these questions for a SaaS Startup that has 3 years of data on its customers.**

 ## Presentation of the SaaS Startup